-Mentors have agreed, as a minimum, to mentoring sessions once a month for the rest of the academic year (where this is not the case you will be advised beforehand) and these sessions can take place face to face, over the telephone or via email.
+Mentors have agreed, as a minimum, to mentoring sessions once a month for the rest of the academic year (where this is not the case you will be advised beforehand) and these sessions can take place face to face, over the telephone or via email or Skype.
 This contact will depend on the agreement between you and your mentor.
 However, we do ask that you attempt to meet your mentor face to face once or twice during the scheme where possible.

 Hear from the students who have already taken part